Student complaints and concerns

 - if so, which area your complaint has been assigned to.

 Your complaint will be assigned to a staff member for consideration.
+Depending on the level of your complaint, this may include a Student Grievance Officer, a Dean or Director, or a nominee.
 As part of the resolution process, the staff member may:

 - Gather information relevant to the complaint